UC-MACSS/persp-analysis/students/amos_tyler/Tamos_final_exam.md

 #### What do we learn from the paper?
 What are the limitations of the paper?

-Using Salganik's characteristics of big data as an analytical framework, we can assess this study on its' ability to leverage advantages and mitigate disadvantages of social research with big data.
+Using Salganik's characteristics of big data as an analytical framework, we can assess this study on its ability to leverage advantages and mitigate disadvantages of social research with big data.
 A breakdown of the research design by characteristic follows.

 __Salganik's Characteristics - Generally Good for Research__